ceefour/wincachegrind/README.md

 Project started: Jan 17, 2005 around 6 o'clock in the morning West Indonesia Time

+## PROJECT IS NO LONGER MAINTAINED

+WinCacheGrind is no longer maintained.

+You may have better luck with [QCacheGrind](https://sourceforge.net/projects/qcachegrindwin/), which is a popular alternative for Windows.

+- Hendy

 ## Overview

 This project is a [KCacheGrind](http://kcachegrind.sourceforge.net/)-wannabe for Windows.